calogica/calogica.com/_posts/2019-12-08-nfl-4thdown-attempts.md

 ### Baseline Model

-Let's consider to our first question for our dataset: are NFL teams getting more aggressive in "going for it" on fourth down?
+Let's consider our first question for our dataset: are NFL teams getting more aggressive in "going for it" on fourth down?
 To try to answer this question, let's think of the **generative process** for fourth down attempts, denoted by $y$.
 In simple terms, it's a factor of the number of fourth downs a team has over a season, let's use $X$,  and a latent, i.e. unknown, propensity to "go for it", $\theta$

 $$y = \theta * X$$